 Library QC and sequencing

 In this step, we evaluate the library yield and determine their size distribution.
 We will inform you of the QC status of each sample.
-Once the libraries have passed this QC step, they are normalised, pooled and queued for sequencing.
+Once the libraries have passed this QC step, they are normalized, pooled, and queued for sequencing.

-In general, we have been successfully generating libraries that provide enough good quality reads for differential gene expression analyses.
-However, the sequencing results from each library prep will depend on the characteristics of the sample:
+In general, we have been successfully generating libraries that provide enough good-quality reads for differential gene expression analyses.
+However, the sequencing results from each library prep depend on the individual characteristics of the sample:

 - A high percentage of PCR duplicates (40% or more) when:

 - The sample DV200 is <50%

 - The yields of the library prep could be insufficient when the input is <1 ng:

 - When the library concentration is too low, generating an even pooling is more difficult, so you could expect to have uneven reads yields.

 - Lower than recommended inputs will result in the generation of unmapped reads, PCR artifacts and/or low-quality reads.

 I have very low amounts (ng to pg) of total RNA, could those be used for a sequencing project with NGI?